GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/onboarding-client.md

     kpt fn render clients/<client name>/client-setup
     ```

-1. **!!!
-There is a folder in that package called `root-sync-git`.
-This folder can be deleted if your are not using a `Gitops - Git` deployment solution.
-But, if you are, you should now create a new repository for this client and add the client-landing-zone package to that repo*

 1. Deploy the infrastructure using either kpt or gitops-git or gitops-oci

 ## <a name='Addtheclient-landing-zonepackage'></a>Add the client-landing-zone package